nl2go/ansible-role-ip-route/README.md

 Use `state: absent` to remove a specific route.
 Routes are identified by the `network`.

+In some setups it may be required to override the interface_name the script is listinging to (e.g. proxmox lxc container):

+    ip_route_configs:
+      eth0:
+        - gateway: 172.0.1.1
+          network: 172.0.1.0/24
+          interface_name: --all

 ## Tags

 Tags can be used to limit the role execution to a particular task module.
 Following tags are available: